 As an added resource to tax and legal advisors, our team is available to talk you through the potential benefits of the PPP to ESOP companies.
 Please call (212.443.5500), email (firstname.lastname@example.org), or schedule a meeting online.

-As of October 2nd, 2020 the US Small Business Administration (SBA) issued further guidance on PPP loan repayment obligations in change of control situations.
-Read our article on New SBA Guidance on PPP and Change of Control to learn more.
+After this article was published, the US Small Business Administration (SBA) issued further guidance on PPP loan repayment obligations in change of control situations.